 Benefits of the Stamp Duty Holiday

-The stamp duty holiday has been introduced to help boost the property industry, which is expected to suffer during what could be a period of financial uncertainty for many homebuyers.
-The property industry has already been heavily impacted by lockdown, with the market stalled as property viewings were unable to take place for several weeks.
+The stamp duty holiday was introduced to help boost the property industry, which had been expected to suffer during a period of potential financial uncertainty for many homebuyers.
+The property industry had already been heavily impacted by the first lockdown, with the market stalled as property viewings were unable to take place for several weeks.

-The stamp duty holiday could save buyers up to £15,000 if they're buying a home worth £500,000 or less.
+The stamp duty holiday saves buyers up to £15,000 if they're buying a home worth £500,000 or less.
 It's estimated that the average buyer will save around £4,500, and 9 out of 10 buyers won't be liable to pay any stamp duty.
-The government hopes this saving will encourage people to continue with their house buying plans instead of putting these plans on hold.